web1992/read/oreilly/oreilly.designing.data-intensive.applications.md

 # Reilly.Designing.Data-Intensive.Applications

+## Who Should Read This Book

+- You want to learn how to make data systems scalable, for example, to support web or mobile apps with millions of users.
+- You need to make applications highly available (minimizing downtime) and operationally robust.
+- You are looking for ways of making systems easier to maintain in the long run,even as they grow and as requirements and technologies change.
+- You have a natural curiosity for the way things work and want to know what goes on inside major websites and online services.
+This book breaks down the internals of various databases and data processing syste

 ## The Unix Philosophy

 > A Unix shell like bash lets us easily compose these small programs into surprisingly